 “She forgot the definition of ‘jazz’ as well, “writes David Sedaris in Squirrel Seeks Chipmunk: A Modest Bestiary, “and came to think of it as every beautiful thing she had ever failed to appreciate: the taste of warm rain; the smell of a baby; the din of a swollen river, rushing past her tree and onward to infinity.”

-Skvorecky understood the importance of free expression.
+Skvorecky understood the importance of free expression, something banned by the Nazi and the Communists that followed.
 In 1980 he was awarded the Neustadt International Prize for Literature.
-In his address, Arnost Lustig, a fellow Czech émigré author, opined: “In a country that has not had any democracy for over forty years now, books like those of Josef Skvorecky have become forbidden fruit on the one hand, and a hope for dignity and freedom on the other.”
+In his address at prize giving, Arnost Lustig (21 December 1926 – 26 February 2011), a fellow Czech émigré author and Holocaust survivor, opined: “In a country that has not had any democracy for over forty years now, books like those of Josef Skvorecky have become forbidden fruit on the one hand, and a hope for dignity and freedom on the other.”

 “I always wanted to be a jazz musician, and was really never much of one,” Skvorecky said in 1989.
 He recalled the catalyst of his love: